Qiukunpeng/ADC/README.md

 ```

 ### 🗂️ Data and Structure
-We evaluated our method on three public datasets: [Polyps](https://github.com/DengPingFan/PraNet) (as provided by the PraNet project), [ISIC2016](https://challenge.isic-archive.com/landing/2016/), and [ISIC2018](https://challenge.isic-archive.com/landing/2018/).
+We evaluated our method on three public datasets: [Polyps](https://github.com/DengPingFan/PraNet) (as provided by the PraNet project), and [Kidney Tumor](https://github.com/neheller/kits19/).
 ```bash
 --data
   --images